bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

     :> Get '[JSON] User
 ```

 It's outermost type constructor is `(:>)`, which we've seen before.
-Oddly we haven't yet seen the `ServerT` that we'll need to evaluate this next step.
+Despite this we haven't yet seen the `ServerT` that we'll need to evaluate this next step.

 Remember that the instance we last saw required that the first argument to `(:>)` be of kind `Symbol`.
 The first argument to `(:>)` in `UsersShow`, however, isn't.
 It's a bad match, we'll have to find another instance.